damieh1/damieh1.github.io/_pages/evaluation.md

 ---

-## Here is a fictional example of how we handled the evaluation based on Team X's scores.
+## Here is a fictional example of how to handle evaluation scores.

 **Inputs:**
 - Total_Score = 115